h2oai/sparkling-water/doc/src/site/sphinx/tutorials/ldap.rst

 Enabling LDAP
 -------------

 Sparkling Water can use LDAP for user authentication.
-We need to have ``login.conf`` with the content similar to the one bellow:
+You need to have ``login.conf`` with the content similar to the one below:

 .. code:: xml